-Table 06: Envisaged Housing Development Units (Pilgrim's Rest)
+Table 12: Envisaged Housing Development Units (Pilgrim's Rest)

-Pilgrim's Rest Land Us e Budget Household Es Household Estimates
+Pilgrim's Rest Land Use Budget Household Estimates

 Land Use Category Land Area (ha) Developable Land Area Average Density Number of Units

 Pelgrims Rest Total 74,93

 Historic CBD 9,69

 Museum Town 29,41

 Predominately Residential (existing) 21,63

 Residential Extensions (new): Total 18,80 13,16 293

 Area R1 11,73 8,21 30 u/ha 246

 Area R2 2,23 1,56 30 u/ha 47

 For Pilgrim's rest it's imperative to note that for geological reasons it is important to do a socio economic study to find out whether it's feasible to relocate the community to a safer area.
-To continue developing the area will be expensive since it will need different engineering services and foundations, because there's existing structures it will also be more difficult to plan the area.
+To continue developing the area will be expensive since it will need different engineering services and foundations, because there's existing structures it will also be more difficult to plan the area and the area is highly dolomitic which reflects on the safety of the people.